 These grid games are inviting because they feature emojis–which every preschooler loves–and they teach loads of counting and even some literacy skills, too.
 (That’s right.
 I said literacy skills.
 I’ll explain below.)

-And, of course, they can also be used as emotions activities for preschoolers.
+And, of course, they can also be used as emotions activities for preschoolers as children identify the facial expression on each one, making teaching emojis and learning about emotions fun.

 Emoji Grid Games for Preschool Math